 General Freelance Sites

-Like the voice-specific marketplaces, websites like UpWork, Elance and others also allow voice actors to post a profile, portfolio and bid on work.
-The main differences in these websites is that they are for any type of freelance workers and they do not require up front payment to join.
+Like the voice-specific marketplaces, websites like UpWork, Elance, and others also allow voice actors to post a profile, portfolio and bid on work.
+The main difference in these websites is that they are for any type of freelance workers and they do not require upfront payment to join.

 There are people getting regular work on Fiverr, so it’s nothing to scoff at if you just want to make some money.
 To be fair, most of the gigs I find are cookie-cutter style gigs, with limitations on how long a script can be or how many changes can be made.
 Knock out a few of these per day and that could make up whatever extra you need to pay the rent or for food.